-- Obsessive Compulsive Disorder occurs when an individual has intrusive and unwanted thought patterns that tend to be irrational and create excessive urges.
+- Obsessive Compulsive Disorder occurs when an individual has intrusive thought patterns that tend to be irrational and create excessive urges.
 These compulsions may involve harming others.

 - Post-traumatic stress disorder often occurs when an individual has experienced some type of traumatic or violent event in which they feared for their life.
 Symptoms include replaying those events, unnatural fears, and the inability to focus.

 - Dissociative disorders often occur after a traumatic or very stressful event.
 Individuals suffer from a disconnection between their identity, thoughts, or consciousness.
 Their memory may fade and improve.

 - ADHD is a type of developmental disorder that can make it hard for an individual to focus or pay attention to what is happening due to an impulse to do something or move.